monkey-w1n5t0n/www.eli/_pages/useq-build.md

 ![uSEQ Kit](/assets/images/useq_kit.png){:class="img-responsive"}

-This is probably classes as an easy build, although there are a few things to be careful with.
+This is probably classes as an easy build, although there are a few things to be careful with (marked in *green*{:style="background-color:lightgreen"}).
 Most of the components are already pre-assembled on the PCB, so you just need to solder knobs, switches and headers and mount the panel.

 ## In the kit